ipapoutsidis/ipapoutsidis/README.md

 ### About Me:
 - Crypto enthusiastic/curious
-- 🌱 I’m currently learning advanced Javascript
+- 🌱 I’m currently learning Javascript and Angular
-- 👯 I’m currently contribute to open source projects: [Devographics](https://github.com/Devographics) and [The Modern JavaScript Tutorial](https://github.com/javascript-tutorial)
 <hr>

 ### Languages and tools that I use: